|<<< | >>> | Feedback|

 For broad wavelength tuning and for ultrashort pulse generation, other ytterbium-doped gain media offer a still wider gain bandwidth.
 Examples are tungstate crystals (Yb:KGW, Yb:KYW, Yb:KLuW), Yb:LaSc3(BO3)4 (Yb:LSB), Yb:CaGdAlO4 (Yb:CALGO) and Yb:YVO4.
 Particularly promising are novel sesquioxide materials such as Yb:Sc2O3 , Yb:Lu2O3 [19, 27] and Yb:Y2O3, having excellent thermo-mechanical properties and a potential for very high output powers and high efficiencies.
 A slope efficiency of 80% has been demonstrated with Yb:Lu2O3 .

 Generally, a high doping concentration is desirable for thin-disk gain media.
 This allows one to use a rather thin disk (and thus to minimize thermal effects) without arranging for too many passes of the pump radiation.
 Most ytterbium-doped gain media are quite favorable in this respect.
+Some materials, particularly laser glasses, which exhibit only weak pump absorption, are not well suited for the thin-disk geometry.

 Spatial Hole Burning